Indoor Play Area Maintenance and Sanitation

 PDF version of this Web page formatted for print:

-Indoor Play Area Maintenance and Sanitation (PDF: 42KB/2 pages)
+Indoor Play Area Maintenance and Sanitation (PDF: 202KB/2 pages)

 Indoor play areas are popular destinations for families with young children, but can become a hazard to public health and safety if not properly maintained.
-Food business operators can keep indoor play areas safe and sanitary by training staff in proper inspection, cleaning, sanitation, and maintenance.
+We can help keep our kids safe and healthy by knowing how to properly inspect, clean, sanitize and maintain indoor play areas.

-This Web page provides food business operators with answers to frequently asked questions about the maintenance and sanitation of indoor play areas.
+This Web page provides information about the maintenance and sanitation of indoor play areas.

 - Tunnels and slides